FukeiSubs/SakuraGakuin-Disks/README.md

 # Sakura Gakuin Translation Project - Disks
- * The Road To Graduation 2014 'Kimi Ni Todoke'
+ * Sakura Gakuin - The Road to Graduation 2014 ～Kimi ni Todoke～

 Please time all files in an absolute manner.
 So that the timestamps are the actual timestamps of the (full) disk.